-Date of report: Bag Number: Date Discrepancy discovered: Discovered by: Hospital/ EMS Dept making discovery:
+Date of report: Bag Number: Date Discrepancy discovered:

+oital/EMS Dept making discovery:

-Have blue Hospital seal?
-YES/NO If yes - Attach seal t to report Tracking: Date bag was logged out: from (hospital) To (EMS agency) Date Bag turned in: to (hospital) Description of the discrepancy: (Attach addendum if additional space needed)
+Have blue Hospital seal Tracking: 1?
+YES/NO If yes - - Attach seal to report

+0 ut: from (ho ospital) To (EMS

+dendum if additional space needed)

+Description of the disc erepancy: (Attach ad dendum if additional space needed)

-Describe efforts to resolve the discrepancy: (Attach addendum if additional space needed)
+Describe efforts to resc olve the discrepancy y: (Attach addendum if additional space needed)

-Was the discrepancy satisfactori ly resolved?
-If not, what step os are to be taken:
+Was the discrepancy sat tisfactorily resolved?
+If not, what steps are to be taken:

-Who will be responsible for any required reporting:

-Reporting requirements:
+Reporting requiremen nts: porting:

-Was a police report filed?
+Was a police report file d?
 Date: by whom?

-Was a DEA report filed?
+was a DEA report filed !?
 Date: by whom?

-Required documents submitted to GMVEMSC By: Date:
+- SC By: Date:

-For Drug Bag committee use:
+For Drug Bag committe e use: Dog loosed out with and seel

 Wrong Med stocked Bag logged out with red seal

 Expired meds found Empty vials/packages found

 Wrong dose packaged Open pouch found

-Missing Meds Unsealed bottles found
+Missing Meds 1 Unsealed bottles found

-Wrong number packaged Med found in wrong compartment
+Wrong number packag ged Med found in wrong compartment

 No exp date on tag Wrong med administered

-Atrovent/Albuterol not labeled Lost or stolen bag
+Atrovent/Albuterol no Lost or stolen bag

 Damaged medications Other:

 Other:

-GMVEMSC - White Pharmacy - Yellow EMS Department - Blue